 5. Use a Genuine Sense of Humor

 Humor in a speech may or may not be beneficial.
 Don’t put jokes made by people that you do not personally know in your speech.
 The best jokes are the authentic jokes that already exist in your family.
-Those jokes that no one but you and your friends know.
+Those jokes that no one but you and your friends knows.
 Mention who you were making that joke with.
-The joke in speeches is better received when you say: my mother joked with me and told me, my father joked with me and told me, my friends and me used to joke and say.
-But be very careful not to be perceived as racist, mean, stupid or boring.
-Limit the jokes to 2, maxim 3 per speech.
+The joke in speeches is better received when you say: my mother joked with me and told me, my father joked with me and told me, my friends and I used to joke and say.
+But be very careful not to be perceived as racist, mean, stupid, or boring.
+Limit the jokes to 2, a maxim 3 per speech.

 6. Don’t Thank The Audience

 Many people advise you to thank the people who listen to you.
 But Toastmasters, the world’s largest network of people who learn to speak in public, makes it clear in their textbooks not to thank the audience in your speech.
 You can thank the organizers or mentors who taught you something.
 In this way, you make the edification of the organizers and mentors who in return build you up.
 When you thank the organizers and mentors you increase the value of your speech and when you thank the audience you decrease the value of your speech.

 Every speech has a time in which it must be said.
 Make sure you know the time you will speak and write your speech for that time.
 If you have to talk for 10 minutes then you will write another type of speech.
 If you have to talk for an hour then you will need to write a different kind of speech, in more detail.
 It is very important that before you start writing a single word in the speech, you know the time of the speech.
 Whatever time you have for the speech, keep the same structure and follow the same rules that are described above.